A macular hole describes a small gap which develops in the macula at the centre of your retina.

 Often there is no known reason why someone develops a macular hole.
 They are more common between the ages of 60 and 80 and women experience them more often than men.
 It has been linked to:

-If you develop a macular hole you will probably notice changes in your central vision.
-These changes may range from only a slight worsening of central vision to a very noticeable decline, depending on the size and depth of your macular hole.
-As a macular hole develops, your vision will seem blurred and straight lines may look wavy and distorted, so that you have difficulty reading small print for example.
+Macular hole affects your central vision and depending on its size and depth, these vision changes can range from being only slight to being more noticeable.
+As a macular hole develops, your central vision will become more blurred and straight lines may look wavy and more distorted, so that you have difficulty reading small print for example.
 You may even notice a small blank patch in the centre of your vision.

 If your ophthalmologist feels you need treatment for your macular hole, they will usually suggest an operation to treat it.

-Surgery aims to improve your vision by closing the macula hole.
+Surgery aims to improve and stabilise your vision by closing the macula hole.
 There are two main stages to the treatment:

-In many cases, surgery can stop your blurred and distorted vision from getting worse and can help your sight to improve.
-For some people this can be to a high standard.
-In the months that follow surgery, 80-90 per cent of people have some degree of improvement in their vision, but this can depend on the size and age of the macular hole and what level of vision was present before surgery.
-If your macular hole is closed early enough, ideally within a few months of being diagnosed, your vision might improve by two or three lines of letters, sometimes more, on the sight test chart.
+In many cases, surgery can stop the changes in your vision from getting worse and can help your sight to improve.
+In the months after surgery, 80-90 per cent of people have some degree of improvement in their vision.
+However, this can depend on the size and age of the macular hole and what level of vision you had in that eye before surgery.

-There have even been some cases where treatment of more longstanding macular holes has led to visual improvement.
-As the outcome of treatment can vary from person to person, your ophthalmologist will be able to discuss with you how they hope you will benefit from surgery, depending on all aspects of your eye health and the stage of your macular hole.
+As the outcome of treatment can vary from person to person, your ophthalmologist will be able to discuss the benefits of surgery in your case, taking into account your overall eye health and the stage of your macular hole.

 It can take several months after surgery for the eye to fully recover and for someone to know just how much vision they have re-gained.
 Most of the eye recovery and vision improvement occurs within the first three months after surgery.

-In the majority of cases, macular hole surgery has a high success rate, but a successful outcome will also depend on your individual circumstances and other aspects of your eye health.
+In most cases, macular hole surgery has a high success rate, but a successful outcome will also depend on your individual circumstances and other eye conditions you may have.

 All surgery carries some risk of complications, and within macular hole surgery, if a complication develops, there are treatments available.
 For this reason, it is rare for someone to lose vision due to complications following macular hole surgery.
 However, your ophthalmologist will advise you on what the possible complications are and the chances of them happening to you.
 Complications from macular hole surgery include cataract, raised eye pressure, infection, retinal detachment and bleeding.

-Some people are advised to maintain a face-down position for a period of time following surgery.
-This is to improve the chances of a better outcome by keeping the floating gas bubble in contact with the macular hole for as long as possible.
-Although face-down positioning might improve the outcome for larger macular holes, most can be successfully repaired without the need for uncomfortable positioning.
+Some people are advised to maintain a face-down position for a period following surgery.
+This is to improve the chances of a better outcome by keeping the gas bubble in contact with the macular hole for as long as possible to encourage healing.

 After surgery, you can usually go back to your general everyday activities once you have finished positioning face down.
-However, most people are advised not to return to work for at least a couple of weeks after surgery.
+However, most people are advised not to return to work for at least twoweeks after surgery.
 Your ophthalmologist is best placed to advise you exactly how long to take off in your case.
 This will depend on the type of work you do and also on how you recover.

-You may also need to avoid the following activities for the first few weeks, or as advised by your ophthalmologist, after surgery:
+After surgery, you may also need to avoid the following activities for the first few weeks, or as advised by your ophthalmologist:

 There is nothing you can do to avoid getting a macular hole and it doesn’t develop because of anything you’ve done.
 Diet and exercise haven’t been found to make macular hole more likely.